Meet The Judges

 Stacy Garrastazu

-Stacy Garrastazu has more than 30 years of dance experience and brings a wealth of knowledge and expertise to the dance industry.
-Stacy has coached and choreographed for numerous studios, schools, colleges, professional sports teams, and All Star dance teams throughout her career.
-Traveling across the country to competitions, conventions, and workshops, she stays at the forefront of what is new and cutting edge in this industry.
-Stacy currently teaches master classes and choreography to select organizations and has sat on the legality and judging panels for Stage 8 Dance, Varsity All Star, Champion Cheer Central, Pennsylvania Elite, Champion Spirit Group, BCA Cheer and Dance, ICC, JAMZ, and NDA.
-Stacy has been a member of The Dance World’s judging panel since 2014.
-Her extended background of hip hop, pom, jazz, and contemporary have made her an asset to many studio, school, collegiate and All Star organizations.
+With over 35 years of dance experience, Stacy Garrastazu brings a wealth of knowledge and expertise in the dance industry.
+Garrastazu has coached and choreographed for numerous studios, schools, colleges, professional sports teams and All Star dance teams throughout her career.
+Traveling all over the country to competitions, conventions, and workshops, she stays at the forefront of what is new and cutting-edge in this industry.
+Garrastazu currently teaches master classes and choreography to select organizations, while sitting on numerous judging panels including the USASF Dance World’s from 2014 through 2025.
+Her extended background has made her an asset to many studios, school, collegiate and All Star organizations.

 Tony Gonzalez